PRO-TIPS for PRE-PRODUCTION: A Checklist for a Successful Training Video

 Cast your actors

 Depending on your script, you may need professional actors to appear on camera.
 A professional video production company can help with casting from independent or agency talent.
-However, if you are not using a vendor, or you’ve never worked with a vendor, to choose talent, then here’s what I suggest:
+However, if you are not using a vendor, or you’ve never worked with a vendor, to choose talent, then here’s what we suggest:

 - Have an in-depth demographic discussion with your decision makers about who they want to appear on screen.